dysphie/nmrih-audible-breathing/README.md

 Makes breathing sounds audible to teammates.
 Spectators can also hear heartbeat sounds.

 ## Installation
-- (Optional) Upgrade to Sourcemod 1.11.0.6506 or higher.
-This will enable some extra features.
 - Grab the latest zip from the [releases](https://github.com/dysphie/nmrih-audible-breathing/releases) section.
 - Extract the contents into `addons/sourcemod`
 - Load the plugin (`sm plugins load nmrih-audible-breathing` in server console)